crystalwidjaja/lobster/README.md

 # Museum Exhibit
 Summary: Our website is a museum exhibit that encompasses the aspects of art/culture/history.
 Within the website, depending on the user’s interests (figured out through a form), the user will be able to visit a variety of exhibits like photography, international culture, music and more.
 They also have access to a gift shop where they can buy items that interest them.

-IMPORTANT: To access the website, you must be signed in.
+IMPORTANT: TO ACCESS THE WEBSITE YOU MUST BE SIGNED IN.
 Click "Already have an account?
-Sign In" and sign in with the given usernmane and password.
+Sign In" and sign in with the given username and password.

-Username: test
+ - Username: test
-Password: test
+ - Password: test

 # Key Features
  - Exhibits